-- (i) unreasonable conduct on the part of the claimant or the acquiring authority; or - (ii) the failure of the claimant to give adequate particulars of the claim or supply supporting material when required to do so; or - (iii) an excessive claim by the claimant; or - (iv) an unduly depressed offer by the acquiring authority. - (3) In relation to the costs referred to in subsection (1), a legal practitioner is entitled to charge, and is allowed, the fees set forth in the scales of fees in either Table A or Table B of Appendix M to Part I of the 1965 Rules and the costs are taxable by the taxing officer of the Supreme Court in accordance with the provisions for the taxation of costs contained in those Rules. - (4) In awarding costs under this section, the Court or an arbitrator may, either of its, his or her own motion or on the application of any party, order that the costs be taxed on any of the scales of fees set forth in Table B of Appendix M to Part I of the 1965 Rules. - (5) A party who is dissatisfied with a certificate or allocatur of the taxing officer may, within 14 days after the date of the certificate or allocatur or such other time as may be allowed by the taxing officer at the time of signing the certificate or allocatur, apply to the Court for an order to review the taxation of any of the costs to which the certificate or allocatur relates.
+- (i) unreasonable conduct on the part of the claimant or the acquiring authority; or - (ii) the failure of the claimant to give adequate particulars of the claim or supply supporting material when required to do so; or - (iii) an excessive claim by the claimant; or - (iv) an unduly depressed offer by the acquiring authority. - (3) In relation to the costs referred to in subsection (1), a legal practitioner is entitled to charge, and is allowed, the fees set forth in the scales of fees in the relevant Supreme Court Rules, and the costs are taxable by the taxing officer of the Supreme Court in accordance with the provisions for the taxation of costs contained in those Rules. - (4) In awarding costs under this section, the Court or an arbitrator may, either of its, his or her own motion or on the application of any party, order that the costs be taxed on any of the scales of fees set forth in the relevant Supreme Court Rules. - (5) A party who is dissatisfied with a certificate or allocatur of the taxing officer may, within 14 days after the date of the certificate or allocatur or such other time as may be allowed by the taxing officer at the time of signing the certificate or allocatur, apply to the Court for an order to review the taxation of any of the costs to which the certificate or allocatur relates.